Environmental Education

 Forces and Motion

-Grades 3 & 4
+Grades 3 and 4

 4.5 hours, including a 30-minute lunch

-*Ice skating lessons are not part of this class.
+Students explore the principles of motion and forces through hands-on lab activities, a curling demonstration, and ice skating at our Cohen Skating Center.
+Ice skating lessons are not part of this class.
 Students are encouraged to try on their own with skate aids.

 Grant funding for this program may be available; inquire for more information.

 Through three hands-on investigations involving friction, mass, and speed, students will analyze the effects of balanced and unbalanced forces on the motion of an object, observe patterns of motion, and construct explanations about the changes in energy when objects collide.
+Time on the ice also reinforces the concepts they learn in the lab in a fun, active way while giving students a special opportunity to skate* and bond with their peers.

 In a brief demonstration of the sport of curling, students will observe the principles of forces and motion in action.
 They will relate the scientific phenomena that occur during curling to what they learn in the lab about friction, mass, and speed.
 The students will experience these principles firsthand as they skate at our Cohen Skating Center.